I’ve been doing a lot of thinking lately. Heheh – possibly nothing new.

 At the same time I began to feel really sick and tired of religion.
 The company of Jesus is my mainstay, and the Spirit of God is my life and breath – but the rules and exclusions, the dogmas and doctrines, the organisations, institutions, tribalism and antagonism just don’t do it for me anymore.
 At all.

 Then as this year began, came something new.
-I have a mole on my lower leg which is obviously a melanoma, that I decided I must have removed – I’ve an appointment for this for a few days time.
+I have a mole on my lower leg which could potentially be a melanoma, that I decided I must have removed – I’ve an appointment for this for a few days time.
 That’s generally straightforward, but as I’ve worked in a hospice and gotten old enough to have a number of acquaintances die by now, I’m well aware that melanoma can be something of a runaway horse.
 It just depends.
 And that concentrates the mind.
 It makes me ask myself, what if this takes off and I end up dead in six months?
 It makes me ask myself, at fifty-six, with my future (like everyone’s) uncertain – what do I want?
 Not to get or to have, but what do I want to be and to do?

 I realized that straight away I need to sort my health out: stop living in denial with all the destructive self-indulgences that perpetuate my agonizing acid reflux, fibromyalgia, depression, tiredness, stiffness, insomnia and obesity, and will one day end in vascular disease, diabetes and cancer.
 So I blew the dust off Charlotte Gerson’s book and made a start, and I feel unrecognizably better.
 I’ve lost more than a stone, I sleep well and all the comprehensive pain has melted away.
 Next I made that appointment to get this mole sorted out.